Thank you for subscribing

 48 Old Pacific Hwy, Yatala, Queensland

-A smart marketing move, The Big Pie sits on a pole in front of, you guessed it, a drive-through pie shop in Yatala, about 40 minutes inland from the Gold Coast.
-You can cruise down for lunch and park yourself at the RACV Royal Pines Resort on the Gold Coast for a bit of R and R!
+The Big Pie sits on a pole in front of a drive-through pie shop in Yatala, which is about 40 minutes' drive inland from the Gold Coast.
+You can cruise down for lunch and park yourself at the RACV Royal Pines Resort on the Gold Coast for a bit of R and R.

-Built in the late 1970s, The Big Pie in the sky, visible from the freeway, brings in thousands of visitors to Yatala Pies every day – it's even now listed as one of Queensland’s Cultural Icons and sells over 3500 pies every day.
-Seems everyone wants a piece!
+Built in the late 1970s, The Big Pie is visible from the freeway and brings in thousands of visitors to Yatala Pies every day.
+It's now listed as one of Queensland’s Cultural Icons and sells more than 3,500 pies every day.

 The Big Pineapple, Nambour, QLD